 The following are contact numbers of departments and groups that can provide assistance if you are a victim/survivor of sexual assault or sexual harassment.
 We encourage everyone to report sexual offenses as soon as possible.

-Contact Oregon State Police/Department of Public Safety for sexual assault awareness programs, as a resource for questions or comments regarding sexual assault, and/or to file a criminal complaint or to report problems related to assault or harassment.
+- Oregon State Police/Department of Public Safety: 7-3010 or 541-737-3010: Contact Oregon State Police/Department of Public Safety for sexual assault awareness programs, as a resource for questions or comments regarding sexual assault, and or to file a criminal complaint or report problems related to an assault or harassment instance.

-Contact the Corvallis Police Department to file a criminal complaint or to report problems related to assault or harassment that has occurred off campus.
+- Corvallis Police Department: 911 or 541-766-6924: Contact the Corvallis Police Department to file a criminal complaint or to report problems related to an assault or harassment incident that has occurred off campus.

-To report an incident of sexual assault or harassment or other form of misconduct, or for questions regarding the University's policies and procedures, the Student Conduct & Mediation Programs may be contacted.
-This office investigates complaints, and can arrange a disciplinary review process with the accused student.
-The range of sanctions and outcomes can include suspension or expulsion, or probation or a warning, with required educational activities, community service, and/or restrictions assigned to the accused.
+- Student Conduct & Mediation Programs: 7-3656 or 541-737-3656: To report an incident of sexual assault, harassment, other form of misconduct or for questions regarding the University's policies and procedures, the Student Conduct & Mediation Programs may be contacted.
+This office investigates complaints and can arrange a disciplinary review process with the accused student.
+The range of sanctions and outcomes can include suspension, expulsion, probation or a warning.
+The accused may also be required to participate in educational activities, community service, and or other restrictions.

-To report sexual harassment, students and staff may file a formal or informal complaint with the Affirmative Action Office.
-This office provides investigation and resolution to complaints.
+- Office of Equity and Inclusion: 7-3556 or 541-737-3556: To report sexual harassment students and staff may file a formal or informal complaint with the Office of Equity and Inclusion.
+This office provides investigation services and resolution to complaints.

-Provides confidential support and counseling for survivors.
-Contact if you are seeking information regarding support services on campus and in Corvallis, individual or group counseling services, or desiring assistance in connecting survivor with other resources.
-Sexual Assault Support Services team members also provide educational and consultation services, and advocacy for survivors of unwanted sexual contact.
+- Sexual Assault Support Service Coordinator: 7-7604 or 541-7604: Provides confidential support and counseling for survivors.
+Contact if you are seeking information regarding support services on campus and in within the Corvallis community, individual or group counseling services or if desiring assistance in connecting with other resources.
+Sexual Assault Support Services team members also provide educational and consultation services, along with advocacy for survivors of unwanted sexual contact.
 This office can also assist in providing some advocacy services on campus for students who may need additional assistance.